colineroy/Ozone-Download-Data/README.md

 # Ozone Data Download - Sodankylä, Finland

-Scripts to download total column and vertical profile ozone data for the Sodankylä FMI station (67.37°N, 26.63°E), part of the NDACC network, from ground-based instruments and satellite archives.
+Scripts to download total column and vertical profile ozone data for the Sodankylä FMI station (67.37°N, 26.63°E), from ground-based instruments and satellite archives.

 This repository is **download tooling only** - it does not contain any comparison, plotting, or analysis code.